Myrica faya

 Myrica faya (firetree, faya or haya; syn.
 Morella faya (Ait.)
 Wilbur) is a species of Myrica, native to Macaronesia (the Azores, Madeira, and the Canary Islands), and possibly also western coastal mainland Portugal.

 Description

 It is an evergreen shrub or small tree 3–8 m tall, rarely up to 15 m tall.
 The leaves are usually a dark, glossy green, 4–11 cm long and 1–3 cm broad, with an entire margin and a bluntly pointed apex.
 It easily grows in any type of soil.

 It is subdioecious, with the male and female flowers produced largely on separate plants, but often with a few flowers of the other sex present (Binggeli 1997).
 The male flowers have four stamens and are normally produced in clumps close to the branch.
-The female flowers, usually occurring in similar groups grow slightly farther from the branch tips.
+The female flowers, typically occurring in similar groups grow slightly further from the branch tips.
 The fruit is an edible drupe 5–6 mm diameter, it is a reddish purple ripening dark purple to black.
 It is used as an astringent remedy for catarrh (Pérez 1999, Rushforth 1999).